-One of the first challenges I faced moving to Singapore was finding a condo to rent.
+One of the first challenges I faced moving to Singapore was finding a condo to rent before I moved into City Square Residence.
 I learned quickly that the system, which is designed to protect renters, is full of unscrupulous real estate agents.
 Nonetheless, luck was on my side as at the time rents were low and there were plenty of vacant modern condos.
 I found a beautiful little apartment close to the city centre… and I lived to tell the tale.

 The way the rental market works in Singapore is the landlord has an agent and the tenant has an agent.
 Each agent is supposed to act in the interest of the party they represent to ensure a fair system.
 Once a tenancy agreement is signed, the landlord will pay a commission to his agent who must share it equally with the tenants agent if the rent is above $3,500 per month.
 Where the rent is lower, the landlord will only pay commission to his agent and the tenant must pay a commission equal to 50% of a months rent to their agent.